-This course offers students comprehensive, relevant perspective on leadership and management.
+This course offers students а comprehensive, relevant perspective on leadership and management.
 While the course provides grounding in important concepts, it also stresses application to professional and community settings.
 Students analyze concepts such as leading as an interactive process (involving the leader, the "followers" and the situation), managing with innovation and creativity, escaping from embedded practices and embracing new managerial principles.
-This course provides students with contemporary empirical study of leadership and management as well as commentary, and case histories multimedia presentations.
+This course provides students with contemporary empirical study of leadership and management as well as commentary, histories and multimedia case presentations.